-Direct speech Reported speech Yes, it's true.
-I ate it! → Anne admitted eating it.
+Direct speech Reported speech It was Anne who ate the last biscuit! → She accused Anne of eating the last biscuit.
+Yes, it's true.
+I ate it! - Anne admitted eating it.
 Anne admitted that she'd eaten it.
-Anne didn't deny eating it. l'm sorry.
-I won't do it again. \rightarrow She apologised (for doing it) and promised not to do it again.
-That's OK; don't worry. - They forgave her (for eating the biscuit).
-You should go to the doctor. - He advised me to go to the doctor.
+Anne didn't deny eating it.
+I'm sorry.
+I won't do it again. - She apologised (for doing it) and promised not to do it again.
+That's OK; don't worry. → They forgave her (for eating the biscuit).
+You should go to the doctor. → He advised me to go to the doctor.
 OK.
-We'll have the meeting today. \rightarrow They agreed to have the meeting that day.
-It's your fault we missed the flight!
-He blamed me for missing the flight.
-First you attach these two parts and then you press this button.
-He explained how to do it.
-If you apply for this job, you'll earn more money and you'll be happier. \rightarrow She persuaded me to apply for the job.
-[But - she dissuaded me from applying] I'm not working on Saturday! \rightarrow He refused to work on Saturday.
-Don't forget to make that phone call.
-She reminded me to make the phone call.
+We'll have the meeting today. - They agreed to have the meeting that day.
+It's your fault we missed the flight! - He blamed me for missing the flight.
+First you attach these two parts and then you press this button. - He explained how to do it.
+If you apply for this job, you'll earn more money and you'll be happier. - She persuaded me to apply for the job.
+[But - she dissuaded me from applying] I'm not working on Saturday! → He refused to work on Saturday.
+Don't forget to make that phone call. - She reminded me to make the phone call.
 Why don't you phone him?
-Shall we go to the cinema?
-She suggested I phone him.
+Shall we go to the cinema? - She suggested I phone him.
 She suggested (going to) the cinema.
-If you don't move your car, I'll call the police! \rightarrow He threatened to call the police if I didn't move my car.
-Make sure you don't fall asleep in the meeting again!
-She warned me not to fall asleep in the meeting again.
+If you don't move your car, I'll call the police! - He threatened to call the police if I didn't move my car.
+Make sure you don't fall asleep in the meeting again! - She warned me not to fall asleep in the meeting again.